 Mayor Coonts is leading an effort to convene a Board of Trustees Workshop on Branding and Marketing and has received a commitment from a graphic artist with ties to Limon to assist with the project.
 Lastly the town had design students at the University of Colorado, Center for Community Development participate in the workshop and they are now working on a Final Report of the workshop.
 They will have a finalized report by the end of April that the town can use to publicize the successful event and secure further funding.

 Overall, the workshop successfully engaged local residents, got commitment from the community, convened partners and funders early on in the visioning process, and used the initial excitement created by the workshop to take immediate short term action that can leverage longer term projects and funding.
 Limon is effectively developing a tourist based economic development plan that builds on existing cultural assets in the town and also planning for improved livability and sense of place for residents.
 If you are interested in viewing presentations from the workshop, the participant lists, and more details about ongoing work related to this project visit the Town of Limon website.

 Resource team member Andrew Barresi and residents discuss signage design.

 MAY 2017 UPDATE: From CIRD to Stipes in 11 Weeks!

-One of the short term actions identified during the workshop was is a Bike to School the Town could test out Lighter, Quicker, Cheaper interventions like cones, painted bike lanes, bump-outs and temporary signage in order to demonstrate possibilities for signage and trails.
+One of the short term actions identified during the workshop was a Bike to School event wher the Town could test out Lighter, Quicker, Cheaper interventions like cones, painted bike lanes, bump-outs and temporary signage in order to demonstrate possibilities for signage and trails.